 Interested in trying it out for yourself?
 It can help to get into a schedule.
 Giving yourself the time to write — even if it’s just 10 minutes a day — can be an important first step.
 That way, it can be a regular break in your day when you are able to write and process feelings.
 Make this a time for yourself and your own well-being.
 Remember, your writing doesn’t have to follow any rules or guidelines — it’s a chance to fully express yourself without limitations.

-Writing for yourself can be part of a rounded wellness routine.
+Writing for yourself can be part of a rounded wellness routine during stressful times.
 And it also can provide a more permanent record of important moments in your life, which you can return to in a few days — or years — in order to understand how far you’ve come.